Connecting to Yellow via serial console can be helpful for troubleshooting, e.g. to export a log.

 Note: Since Yellow is not powered on yet, it is normal for no lights to be on.

-7. List the USB port numbers again (see step 5).
+5. List the USB port numbers again (see step List the USB port numbers).
 The new entry is for Yellow.

-Note: In case no new entry appears, make sure JP1 is at the right position (step 2) and your USB-C cable supports at least USB 2.0 signals (try using a different USB-C cable if in doubt).
+Troubleshooting: In case no new entry appears, make sure JP1 is at the right position (UART) and your USB-C cable supports at least USB 2.0 signals (try using a different USB-C cable if in doubt).

 screen /dev/ttyUSB0 115200

-Note: If your account does not have permission to access serial ports, you may have to run the command with sudo.
+Troubleshooting: If your account does not have permission to access serial ports, you may have to run the command with sudo.
+If Screen immediately prints [screen is terminating], this is likely the problem.

 Note: Screen typically doesn't display anything on startup.
-You see only the cursor on the top left of the window.
+You see only the cursor in the top left corner of the window.

 • Homeassistant login: root